viztini/Osaka-09-SDDM/README.md

 # Osaka ’09 SDDM Theme

-**A retro‑nostalgic SDDM theme inspired by Osaka circa 2009, heavily based on the Windows 7 SDDM theme by [birbkeks](https://github.com/birbkeks/win7-sddm-theme).**
+**A retro‑nostalgic SDDM theme for Osaka '09, A retro Gentoo Linux Distro heavily based on the Windows 7 SDDM theme by [birbkeks](https://github.com/birbkeks/win7-sddm-theme).**
 This theme transforms your Linux login screen with a vintage city aesthetic reminiscent of early 2000s Osaka, while retaining the smooth animations and layout from the original Win7 theme.

 ---